How to Find Nests

 Learn to identify birds

 Use your favorite field guide and the contents of the NestWatch website to learn how to identify your local birds using size and coloration, vocalizations, behaviors, and habitat preferences.
 Being able to identify birds by their songs and calls can be especially useful.
-If you are new to learning bird vocalizations, start off by concentrating on a few of the NestWatch Focal Species that commonly visit your backyard.
-The Cornell Lab of Ornithology’s All About Birds and Macaulay Library are great resources.
+If you are new to learning bird vocalizations, start off by concentrating on a few common nesting birds that may visit your backyard.
+The Cornell Lab of Ornithology’s All About Birds and Merlin app are great, free resources.

 Practice during the non-breeding season